TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-12-16-8-steps-you-can-make-before-huge-upgrade-to-make-it-faster-cheaper-and-more-stable.md

     Yet, I've discovered there are few repeated patterns, that make the upgrade easier and that **most projects can do by themselves** before migration starts.

-tweet: "New Post on #php 🐘 blog: 8 Steps You Can Make Before Huge Upgrade to Make it Faster, Cheaper and More Stable"
 tweet_image: "/assets/images/posts/2019/before/time.png"
 ---